-A beginner’s guide to a Pinterest strategy.
+A beginner’s guide to a Pinterest strategy – in 5 easy steps.

-Plus a quick 5-step plan to sort your Pinterest Strategy!
+Learn the basics – plus follow the quick 5-step plan to sort your Pinterest Strategy!

 No doubt when you first started reading about this idea of being able to work from home or blogging as a side hustle, it started out looking pretty sweet.